natroberts19/Extract-Extract/README.md

 ### Responsive UI:

-* Our responsive UI was achieved using **Bootstrap** elements and **Handlebars** templating and Bootstrap responsive elements including layout, forms, tables, and buttons.
+* Our responsive UI was achieved using **Bootstrap** elements and **Handlebars** templating and Bootstrap responsive elements including layout and buttons.

 ### Back-end Server and Routing:

-* Our back-end server is designed using **Node** and **Express.js** web server.
+* The back-end server is designed using **Node** and **Express.js** web server.
 * The server is backed by a **Mongo database** that utilizes **Mongoose** ORM's.
 The Mongo database persistently stores scraped website data and user comments for each article.
-Mongoose is used to create the collection structure and to develop the GET and POST routing queries we use to pass information between back and front-ends.
+Mongoose is used to create the collection structure and to develop the GET and POST routing queries used to pass information between back and front-ends.
-* Our application is live-hosted on the **Heroku** web service.
+* This application is live-hosted on the **Heroku** web service.

 ### NPM Packages:

 * The **Cheerio** npm is used to scrape the Bored Panda website.
-* Our middle-ware functionality is achieved through **body-parser** npm and **morgan**, which is an HTTP request logger middleware for node.js.
+* The middleware functionality is achieved through **body-parser** npm and **morgan**, which is an HTTP request logger middleware for node.js.

 ## See my App: